lindsayrgwatt/self-water-planter/README.md

 There are actually two Arduino sketches included

 * `simple_self_watering_plant_system.ino` uses the full sensor/compute package but is stripped of any display code.
 Read this to see how the feedback loop between sensors and watering works.
 Pukes lots of debug info to serial
-* `wio_terminal_self_watering_plant_system.ino` includes all the code for displaying info on the Wio Terminal.
-Same underlying feedback loop
+* `wio_terminal_self_watering_plant_system.ino` includes all the code for displaying info on the Wio Terminal, allows you to toggle LCD with top buttons and allows you to use joystick to adjust moisture level.
+Same underlying feedback loop for watering

 If you find this useful, let me know.